kbroughton/azure_cis_scanner/README.md

 * ~~Further development of automation for deployment of an insecure test environment.~~
 * Add to remediation scripts in the `remediations` folder to automatically resolve many simple "switch on" issues.
 * Use the python sdk instead of bash.
+This was attempted but the sdk has multiple auth strategies and isn't well documented.
 * Wrap the flask project with praetorian-flask for security.
-Only run on a local network until this is complete.
+Only run on a local network until this is complete or switch to django.
 * Remove manual steps by generating minimal_tester_role.json with correct subscriptions/resource_group paths.
 * The container is currently a base of pshchelo/alpine-jupyter-sci-py3 with microsoft/azure-cli Dockerfile layered on top.
 * Replace the pshchelo base with a more official (nbgallery or jupyter) docker image and tune the image in the future.